therealssj/blog/content/ask-the-developers/Ask the Developers 3.md

 Yes.
 You have it working!
 The wallet gui is running a GTK window that embeds webkit.
 The wallet is HTML/Angular with a localhost golang webserver.
 That is what you are looking at.
 The wallet uses the JSON interface to check balances and do sends.

-- We dont have transaction history yet.
+- We don't have transaction history yet.
 You can check balance and do sends using the unspent output set, but transaction history requires parsing old blocks and putting it in a database.
 - The wallet RPC is currently being updated (in branch) to support multiple wallets and the new deterministic wallet seeds.
 - Then the wallet code will be updated to match the new RPC before launch
 - You can run a local blockchain, but the global testnet blockchain is not running right now.